Phyllis Schlafly: Gender pay gap

-Schlafly objected to the concept of the gender pay gap, calling it "a deceitful propaganda campaign has been orchestrated by the feminist movement."
+Schlafly objected to the concept of the gender pay gap, saying of it that "a deceitful propaganda campaign has been orchestrated by the feminist movement."
 She stated that it is "part of the feminists' denigration of the role of motherhood [...] designed to eliminate [...] motherhood by changing us into a society in which women are harnessed into the labor force both full-time and for a lifetime".
 In fact, she believed that even if men do earn more than women, it is beneficial to society as a whole, because, "we want a society in which the average man earns more than the average woman so that his earnings can fulfill his provider role in providing a home and support for his wife who is nurturing and mothering their children."
 She stated: "We certainly don't want a society in which the average wage paid to all women equals [that of] men, because that society would have eliminated the role of motherhood."